void4/keyvm/README.md

 - switch workbenches (optional?, implement on a higher level?)
 - reset the workbench to the current domain KeyList
-- make a workbench point to a KeyList in the current KeyList (traversing down)
+- make a workbench point to a KeyList pointed to by a KeyListKey in the current KeyList (traversing down)

 ## Usage